'Shocked': Remuera surgeon Philip Polkinghorne pleads not guilty to murder of wife Pauline Hanna

 "The justice process must now run its course and I trust the truth will be shown.
 I thank my family and friends for their enduring love and support."

-Polkinghorne, who formerly worked as a doctor at Auckland Eye, retired following his wife's death and has moved out of their home.
+Polkinghorne, who formerly worked as a doctor at Auckland Eye, retired following his wife's death.

 The senior health executive at Counties Manukau District Health Board, Hanna was responsible for the Covid-19 response at procurement company Healthsource.